-Н SD I IS (CL Data Model Data Model Data Model Employment rates (% of 25-74 yo) 73.5 73.0 83.2 82.2 89.8 89.3 DI recipiency rates (% of 25-64 yo) 14.3 13.7 7.3 7.4 1.7 1.6 reasonably matched.
+5. ASSESSMENT

+Figure 3 provides a comparison of the employment rates, DI recipiency rates, and DI success rates targeted in the data with the model counterparts.
+All these targeted moments are reasonably matched.
 Notice that although the model slightly understates the employment rates of men ages 75-84, it matches well the level and dispersion in employment rates of men aged 65-74.
 This is important as it is these rates relative to the rates of those under 65 that determine the disutility from work parameters.

 To assess the model's performance with regards to non-targeted moments, we first look at employment and DI recipiency rates of men across the different education groups.
 Table 6 shows that the model does reasonably well in matching overall employment rates, as well as, DI recipiency rates by education.
 To inspect the fit further, we report employment and DI recipiency rates by age and frailty percentile groups for each education group.
 The employment rates are presented in Figure 8 and the DI recipiency rates are presented in Figure 9 in the Online Appendix.
-From these figures we see that the model performs reasonably well in capturing the patterns in the data.
+From these figures, we see that the model performs reasonably well in capturing the patterns in the data.
 In particular, it captures well the reduced dispersion in both employment rates and DI recipiency rates with frailty as education increases.

 Next, we look at the impact of DI benefit denial on employment.
 The first row of Table 7 reports the fraction employed three years after they are denied benefits.
-In the model, 37 percent of those between ages 25 and 64 who are denied benefits on their first application are employed three years after denial.
-This fraction falls to 34 percent for those 35 to 64 years old, and to 30 percent for those 45 to 64 years old.
+In the model, 37% of those between ages 25 and 64 who are denied benefits on their first application are employed 3 years after denial.
+This fraction falls to 34% for those 35-64 years old, and to 30% for those 45-64 years old.
 These numbers are broadly consistent with estimates of the impact of benefit denial on employment in the empirical literature.
-For instance, Maestas et al. (2013) find that in the early 2000s benefit denial at the DDS review board stage (about 1 year after application) increased the employment rates of 18-to 64-year-olds three years later by 33 to 36 percent.
-French and Song (2014) find that in the 1990s benefit denial at the ALJ stage (about 2 years after application) increased the employment rates of 35- to 64-year-old males three years later by 27 percent.
-Similarly, Von Wachter et al. (2011) show that the employment rates of 45- to 64-year-old males were between 30 to 33 percent higher three years after benefit denial.
-Finally, in earlier work, Bound (1989) looks at the impact of benefit denial on 45- to 64-year-old males in 1972 and 1977 and finds that it increased the fraction working full-time by 26 to 29 percent.34
+For instance, Maestas et al. (2013) find that in the early 2000s benefit denial at the DDS review board stage (about 1 year after application) increased the employment rates of 18- to 64-year-olds three years later by 33-36%.
+French and Song (2014) find that in the 1990s benefit denial at the ALJ stage (about 2 years after application) increased the employment rates of 35- to 64-year-old males 3 years later by 27%.
+Similarly, Von Wachter et al. (2011) show that the employment rates of 45- to 64-year-old males were between 30 and 33% higher 3 years after benefit denial.
+Finally, in earlier work, Bound (1989) looks